 Congratulations on Your New Job Email Example

 When a friend or colleague gets a new job, it's both courteous and smart to send a congratulations note.
-Professional networks are oiled and maintained through small but positive expressions of support and encouragement, and a simple note of congratulations will be remembered by its recipient.
+Professional networks are oiled and maintained through small but positive expressions of support and encouragement.
+If you send a simple note of congratulations, it will be remembered by its recipient.

 While the most personal approach would be to hand-write and post a traditional card by mail, it is also fine to send an email to express your best wishes.

-Just be sure that it is personalized to reflect your relationship with the person you’re sending it to.
-Here is a congratulations note example you can tailor to send via email to someone who had found a new job.
+Just be sure that your message is personalized to reflect your relationship with the person you’re sending it to.

 Elements of a Congratulations Email for a New Job

+You do not have to send a long note.
+Just a few sentences is sufficient.
+The most important thing is to convey your congratulations and best wishes.
 Should you send a traditional card as well?
-If you have a strong relationship, sending flowers, balloons, candy, or simply a lovely card in addition to the email is a nice touch.
+If you have a strong relationship, sending flowers, balloons, candy, or simply a lovely, handwritten card in addition to the email is a nice touch.

 Why You Should Send a Congratulations for a New Job